Hungarian Goulash (Gulyás) with Steamed Dumplings

 for the dumplings

-Combine dry ingredients in mixing bowl.
-Add milk and better and stir thoroughly.
+- Combine dry ingredients in mixing bowl.
+Add milk and butter and stir thoroughly.

-Once the beef chunks are cooked to the tender stage, use a (heaping) teaspoon and drop the dumpling batter drop the dumpling batter into the simmering stew.
+- Once the beef chunks are cooked to the tender stage, use a (heaping) teaspoon and drop the dumpling batter into the simmering stew.
 Cover the pot and cook for an additional 15 minutes.